agullina-shllaku/agullina-shllaku/README.md

 ---

 ## 🎿 Outside the Code
-- Ski enthusiast 🏂 — used to race down slopes, chasing adrenaline and the perfect turn.
+- Ski enthusiast, I used to race down slopes, chasing adrenaline and the perfect turn.
 - Lover of fresh mountain air, powder days, and maybe the occasional hot chocolate afterward.
 - Believer that a day without laughter (or a good ski run) is a day wasted.